DomasM/Topas4InfoTemp00/_pages/42_How-Tos-Other.md

     Copy address to this how-to
 </button>

 All computers must be connected to the same local area network (LAN).
-Connection from another computer will require to confirm authentication, which is done be repeatedly puling and pushing device’s interlock switch until authentication is complete.
+Connection from another computer will require to confirm authentication, which is done be repeatedly puling and pushing devices interlock switch until authentication is complete.

 <video  controls="controls">